quellop/courseraHTML/README.md

 # courseraHTML
-For HTML, CSS, and Javascript for Web Developers Coursera Course
+I will use this repository for my HTML, CSS, and Javascript for Web Developers Coursera course.

-I have added this new line from directly within VS Code.